rocesS/notarycrm/README.md

-If you are notary office owner im this application you can ease manage two types of your client :
+If you are notary office owner this application let you ease manage two types of your client :
 1. Legal Person
 2. Natural Person